Mark Alleyne: Domestic career

 Alleyne impressed early for Gloucestershire, scoring a century for them at 18 and a double-hundred at 22, being in both cases the youngest to achieve the feat for the county.

-In 2000 he led Gloucestershire to two one-day cups and the National League title, just missing out on promotion in the County Championship, his achievements winning him a Wisden Cricketer of the Year spot.
+He replaced Jack Russell as captain in 1997, and in 2000 led Gloucestershire to two one-day cups and the National League title, just missing out on promotion in the County Championship, his achievements winning him a Wisden Cricketer of the Year spot.
 In the ensuing few years he became renowned as a leading tactician in the one-day form of county cricket, leading Gloucestershire to 4 one day knockout cups in 6 years.

 In 2001, however, his performances fell away somewhat, especially with the bat, and Alleyne relinquished the captaincy to Chris Taylor in 2004.
 Indeed, he played just four county matches that year and did not make his first appearance in 2005 until 10 June.

 International career

-He replaced Jack Russell as captain in 1997, and on the 1998/99 tour of Australia made his England debut at Brisbane.
+On the 1998/99 tour of Australia he made his England debut at Brisbane.

 In February 2020, he was named in England's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.

 Coaching career

 After coach John Bracewell left Gloucestershire Cricket Club to join the New Zealand Test Team, Mark took over as Head Coach at Gloucestershire between 2004 and 2007 narrowly missing out on the Twenty20 title in 2007.
 He stood down as coach by mutual consent in February 2008 with nine months of his contract remaining.
 Alleyne then took up coaching at the National Performance Centre at Loughborough, where he coached the England Under-15s.
-In February 2009 he has been named as the new MCC head coach, succeeding Clive Radley, who retired after a 48-year association with Lord's.
+In February 2009 he was named as the new MCC head coach, succeeding Clive Radley, who retired after a 48-year association with Lord's.

+He subsequently became cricket professional at Marlborough College, a public school in Wiltshire.
+In 2022 he coached the England Men's T20I team on a tour of the Caribbean and in 2023 he served as white-ball coach for Glamorgan and Welsh Fire.

+In February 2024 Gloucestershire announced his return as head coach.

+Personal life

+Born in England, Alleyne is of Barbadian descent.
+At the age of 4, he moved with his parents to Barbados where he learned to play cricket, and returned to England 11 years later to further his education.
+His son Max Alleyne is a professional footballer for Premier League side Manchester City.

 Alleyne was awarded the MBE for services to cricket in the Queen's New Year Honours list for 2004.
-He is also Chairman of the Professional Cricket Coaches Association.
+As of 2009, he was Chairman of the Professional Cricket Coaches Association.